What is online coaching?

 Email coaching

-Email coaching is a flexible, easy to use and highly accessible alternative or complement to coaching via phone or video call.
-If used in tandem with face to face sessions, email coaching can enable clients to receive highlights from each coaching session so that they can refer to the content anytime they wish.
-Others may find the medium beneficial for recording their innermost thoughts which they may not have felt comfortable discussing face to face with their coach.
+Email coaching is a flexible, easy-to-use and highly accessible alternative or complement to coaching via phone or video call.
+If used alongside face-to-face sessions, email coaching can allow clients to receive highlights from each coaching session so they can refer to the content anytime they wish.
+Others may find the approach beneficial for recording their innermost thoughts, which they may not have felt comfortable discussing face-to-face.

-The coach can include recommendations, questions, and resources to get the client moving forward.
-Goals will be created and a plan of exercises will be developed to keep the client accountable.
+The coach can provide recommendations, questions, and resources to help the client move forward.
+Goals will likely be created, and a plan of exercises to keep the client accountable.

-Furthermore, clients can email their coach at any time to keep them updated on progress or to seek additional support and advice.
-This gives them the freedom to document what is on their mind as it occurs - rather than having to wait several days for their next face to face coaching session.
+Clients can also email their coach at any time to stay up to date on their progress or request additional support and advice.
+This allows them to document what is on their mind as it happens, rather than having to wait several days for their next face-to-face coaching session.

-A coach will generally aim to get back to their clients within a 24-hour period during the working week.
+A coach will generally aim to get back to their clients within 24 hours during the working week.
 In most cases, there will be no requirement for how often clients can email, but this will need to be clarified before coaching commences.

 How does email coaching work?

-As mentioned above, email coaching will revolve around a series of email exchanges between the online coach and client.
-However, before coaching actually begins the client and coach will need to clarify the following details, usually during a few initial email exchanges:
+As mentioned above, email coaching will revolve around a series of email exchanges between the online coach and the client.
+However, before coaching begins, the client and coach will need to clarify the following details, usually during a few initial email exchanges:

 • Some background information about the client.

-• Whether or not email coaching is the appropriate coaching method for the client, depending on their needs, goals and preferences.
+• Whether or not email coaching is the appropriate coaching method for the client depends on their needs, goals and preferences.

-• Guidelines on how many times the client is able to email the coach.
+• Guidelines on how many times the client can email the coach.

 • The time frame in which the client can expect to receive a response.